tellor-io/votingModule/README.md

     <img src="/public/Tellor_TRB.svg" alt="Logo" width="80" height="80">
   </a>

-  <h2 align="center">Tellor Frontend Boilerplate</h2>
+  <h2 align="center">Tellor Voting Module</h2>

   <p align="center">
-    This project is a GitHub template used to quickly start up Tellor Frontends.
-To add more features so all Tellor web3 apps can share the functionality, click on 'Request Feature' below and be sure to detail your specs.
+    This project is a reusable voting interface for Tellor upgrades, Tellor treasuries and other commuunity governance votes.
+Just update the description on what community members are voting on, as well as the votingID (coming from a Solidity contract) to be voted on, located at line 25 && 26 under src/components/Hero.js.
     <br />
     <br />
     <a href="https://github.com/tellor-io/votingModule/issues">Report Bug</a>